madanyc/workfront-learn.en/help/manage-work/projects/find-projects.md

 ---
 # Find your projects

-[!DNL Workfront] can’t manage your projects for you, but it can give you the visibility you need into the work that’s being done. [!DNL Workfront] makes it easier for you to monitor work progress, communicate with your team, make timeline adjustments, and more.
+Workfront can’t manage your projects for you, but it can give you the visibility you need into the work that’s being done. [!DNL Workfront] makes it easier for you to monitor work progress, communicate with your team, make timeline adjustments, and more.

 <!---
 In this section, you will learn how to: